johnrearden/less-is-more/README.md

 ![Picture of tips panel](assets/documentation_images/tips.png)

 - ### Features left to implement
-    - A calculator which shows the cumulative effect (in percentage?) of applying each of the tips in each category.
+    - A calculator which shows the cumulative effect (in percentage terms perhaps?) of applying each of the tips in each category.

 ---